asgeir-s/MarsExplorer/README.md

 **The model includes**
- * mother ship broadcasts radio signal which weakens with distance.
+ * mother ship broadcasts light which weakens with distance.
 Thus, an agent knows how to return to the mother ship and how far away it is.
  * no map of the area is available – and the agents have insufficient space to store one
  * We are interested in the collaborative best solution which is based on the amount of sample collected in a specified number of time steps.
  * There is no means of contacting other agents directly.
 The only communication is stigmergic (by modifying the environment itself)